gaultier/blog/wait_process_timeout.md

 - We kill the child process using the process descriptor with `pidfd_send_signal` (Linux) or `close` (FreeBSD) or `pdkill` (FreeBSD)
 - We wait on the zombie child process again using the process descriptor to get its exit status

 And voila, no signals!
 Isolation!
 Composability!
+(Almost) No PIDs in our program!
 Life can be nice like this sometimes.
 It's just unfortunate that there isn't a cross-platform API for that.

 Here's the Linux implementation: